dcefram/blog/content/blog/appraisal-rants.md

 However, if I do find another opportunity that would be a lot more attractive overall than my current work, I might go for it.
 I'll just make sure to wrap things up first, since I do feel some sort of ownership with the project I'm currently working on.

 Oh wait, don't mix up the feeling of ownership with the "emotional attachment" I was talking about earlier.
-One is a must as a professional, while the other is just simply being disillusioned.
+One is a must as a professional, while the other is just simply being delusional.

 I'll be posting this on my public blog too, because I can.